 The Art of Painting

+Painting is the art of arranging lines, shapes, colours, tones and textures on a flat surface in order to communicate an emotion, interpret a narrative theme or establish abstract visual relationships in house painters Adelaide.
 Artists first created pigments out of earth, animal fat and burnt charcoal as early as 40,000 years ago to use for rock wall paintings.
 Later, Greeks developed egg tempering and parietal fresco.

 History